spencerkingman-niche/less-hex-swapper/README.md

 Alter the paths appropriately at the top of `no-hex.py` and then launch the python script.
 It will overwrite the file, swapping out all of the hex for `.less` variables.

+`_broccoli copy.less` is here to make restoring the unswapped values easier (since they do get overwritten) during development.

 I wrote this in Python3.
 I don't know if it will work in Python2.
 The simplest way to run a Python script is download `IDLE Python3`.